pulp/pulp_container/docs/workflows/push.rst

 .. _push-workflow:

-Push content to a Repository
+Push Content to a Repository
 =============================

 Users can push images (manifests and manifest lists) to repositories hosted by the Container